w3c/trace-context/spec/21-http_header_format_rationale.md

 propagating relatively big payload across the components of a distributed trace.

+Specification allows removing and adding as many `tracestate` entries as implementation needs.
+This freedom is required to satisfy privacy and interoperability concerns.
+Thus all suggestions specification is making regarding the size of `tracestate` field will only be a recommendation that would improve vendors interoperability and cannot be "enforced" in practice.

 Possible solutions:

 1. Declare the arbitrary max length that HAVE TO be propagated.